TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

             return acquisition_config

-The above code should define a form which only has spectrograph instruments, and adds 3 new fields to the `acquisition_config` section of the form.
+The above code should define a form which only has spectrograph instruments, and adds three new fields to the `acquisition_config` section of the form.

-Now that you have defined both new forms, your new OCS based facility module should be complete!
+Now that you have defined both new forms, your new OCS-based facility module should be complete!
 Try reloading your TOM and navigating to the details page for a specific Target.
 You should see your ``CustomOCS`` facility in the list, and clicking that should bring you to a page with the observation forms you've just defined.